Initial information about what is involved

 - Have reliable access to internet

-- Ensure that once each Quarter a representative from your Bloom attends a video conference call with Local Chapter Leaders (held monthly).
+- Ensure that once each Quarter a representative from your Bloom attends the network-wide community video call (held monthly).

 The Group Must:

 - Uphold Bloom’s mission and code of conduct.
-Bloom Network’s mission is to accelerate the spread of regenerative culture.
+Bloom Network’s mission is to connect and support regenerative culture leaders.
 Here is our big vision.

 - Sign a Use of Name Agreement (this allows you to use Bloom’s name, logo).